Information on Prescription Drug Abuse

 Prescription medicines taken properly help heal illness, relieve pain, control disease and bring balance to your life.
 But when others take your medications, they can be very dangerous.

-- 3.1 million 12 to 25 year olds used OTC cough and cold medications at least once to get high.
+- 3.1 million 12 to 25 year olds have used over-the-counter cough and cold medications at least once to get high.

 - Prescription drugs are the #1 choice among 12-13 year olds.

-- 13 is the mean age of the non-prescribed use of sedatives and stimulants.
+- 13 is the average age of the non-prescribed user of sedatives and stimulants.

 - One in seven boys and one in five girls has shared or borrowed a prescription drug.